dereuromark/cakephp-file-storage/docs/Documentation/Getting-a-File-Path-and-URL.md

 $entity->url(); // Gets you the URL to the file if possible
 ```

 Or do it in the constructor of the entity.
 Pay attention to the two properties `_pathBuilderClass` and `_pathBuilderOptions`.
 Set whatever you need here.
-If you're inheriting `Burzum\FileStorage\Model\Entity\FileStorage` these options and the code below will be already present.
+If you're inheriting `FileStorage\Model\Entity\FileStorage` these options and the code below will be already present.

 ```php
 namespace App\Model\Entity;